 I haven't actually read any of his work, but of course I've seen things that were based on it, including the 1939 movie The Wizard of Oz, and a comic book series, The Wonderful Wizard of Oz.
 Anyway, I definitely want to read the actual books, someday.

 I read Fahrenheit 451, but I don't clearly remember it.
 I might have read at least a bit of The Martian Chronicles.
 I'm not sure if I've read any of his other work, but I definitely want to.
+Also there's the TV series The Ray Bradbury Theater.

 Carroll, Lewis (Charles Lutwidge Dodgson)